goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 3.7 Speed-up E2E tests by reusing login credentials

 :white_check_mark: **Do:** In E2E tests that involve a real backend and rely on a valid user token for API calls, it doesn't payoff to isolate the test to a level where a user is created and logged-in in every request.
 Instead, login only once before the tests execution start (i.e. before-all hook), save the token in some local storage and reuse it across requests.
 This seem to violate one of the core testing principle - keep the test autonomous without resources coupling.
 While this is a valid worry, in E2E tests performance is a key concern and creating 1-3 API requests before starting each individial tests might lead to horrible execution time.
 Reusing credentials doesn't mean the tests have to act on the same user records - if relying on user records (e.g. test user payments history) than make sure to generate those records as part of the test and avoid sharing their existence with other tests.
-That said, if your tests are focused on the frontend it might be better to isolate it and stub the backend API (see bullet 3.6).
+Also remember that the backend can be faked - if your tests are focused on the frontend it might be better to isolate it and stub the backend API (see bullet 3.6).

 <br/>